 Many types of older flooring can contain asbestos.
 These include tile, sheet, vinyl, linoleum, laminate, thermoplastic and asphalt tiles.
 Cement flooring can also contain asbestos.
 Sometimes, it’s the backing material on flooring and the adhesives used to install them that contain asbestos.

-While asbestos was phased out of many flooring products starting in the 1980s and was eventually banned, legacy products remain.
-Asbestos flooring can still be found in many homes, schools and other buildings.
-Wear and tear, renovations and damage can release asbestos fibers into the air.
+Despite the ban, legacy products remain.
+Asbestos flooring can still be found in many older homes, schools and other buildings.
+Wear and tear, maintenance activities, renovations and damage can release asbestos fibers into the air.

 Asphalt Floor Tiles